Holiday inspiration currently loading...

 A fly-drive holiday, with flight options from Glasgow or Edinburgh, then stays on three islands, Lewis, Skye and the tiny island of Scalpay, which is connected by bridge from the Isle of Harris.

-All are based on two people sharing a double or twin room for six nights on a bed & breakfast basis, in our hand-picked selection of small guest houses and hotels, and also included return flights from Glasgow or Edinburgh to Stornoway, ferry travel from Tarbert to Skye return for car and passengers, and 7 days’ hire of a small manual car.
+All are based on two people sharing a double or twin room for six nights on a bed & breakfast basis in our hand-picked selection of small guest houses and hotels.
+It also includes return flights from Glasgow or Edinburgh to Stornoway, ferry travel from Tarbert to Skye return for car and passengers, and seven days’ hire of a small manual car.
 Automatic transmission cars can be arranged given advance notice for a supplement of £10 per day.

 Please note that due to conditions imposed on our supplier by insurance companies, the maximum age for a driver on this holiday is 75.